top of page

 Avoiding double-taxation of the same sale.

 Services.
-This is similar to the sale of tangibles.
+Gross receipts from sales of services for resale are deductible if the subsequent sale is subject to GRT.
 It often applies to independent contractors who are, in effect, subcontractors whose services are resold in a transaction that is subject to GRT.
 The buyer of the services issues an NTTC Type 5 to their customer as proof that the customer's services are not subject to GRT.
+Note: A the second-level provider, except for a construction sub-contractor, must pay GRT.
+If it seems like double-taxation, it is!

 Also read